CPA Services for NJ Medical Practices & Healthcare Professionals

 CPA Services for Medical Practices

-Monaco CPA provides tax preparation and planning for NJ medical practices, solo practitioners, and group practices.
-I help healthcare professionals maximize the Section 199A QBI deduction, implement S-Corp structures where appropriate, and set up defined benefit plans that can shelter large amounts of income.
+Tax preparation and planning for NJ medical practices covers solo practitioners and group practices alike.
+Key strategies include maximizing the Section 199A QBI deduction, implementing S-Corp structures where appropriate, and setting up defined benefit plans that can shelter large amounts of income.

-Whether you are a solo practitioner operating as a sole proprietor or a multi-physician group practice operating through a professional corporation, I provide the tax planning and return preparation your practice needs.
+Whether you are a solo practitioner operating as a sole proprietor or a multi-physician group practice operating through a professional corporation, effective tax planning and return preparation can make a significant difference in your bottom line.

 Common Tax & Accounting Challenges for Medical Practices